andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ![automl_rundetails](./figs/automl_run_details.png)

 For a complete code overview, I refer to the jypter notebook automl.ipynb.
+We can perhaps improve the mean absolute error score by:

+choosing the more exhaustive Grid Sampling strategy, keeping, for example, the number of epochs fixed and tune the hyperparameter learning rate for the keras optimizer adam, choosing a different number of hidden layers, i.e. tune the number of hidden layers as well.

+- Try a different combination of values for hyperparameter tuning.
+- Change sampling technique: Instead of using random sampling you can also grid sampling.
+- Evaluate other classification models.

 ## Hyperparameter Tuning
 The objective of this project is to predict the Ideb per school at the Brazilian middle level.
 According to the data, the target variable "IDEB_2019" is a floating variable, which is a continuous variable ranging from 1.0, 1.6, 2.5, 3.5, 7.5 etc., therefore, it deals with yourself from a regression problem.
 In this case, then use regression models such as linear regression, random forest regression or any other regression model.
 Considering that in the classification model, I need to convert the target resource - "IDEB_2019" into a categorical resource with 1 or 0, not being suitable for the purpose of this project, it is evident that this is a `regression problem`.